 Most residential projects do not require stamped structural plans.
 It is up to the code official, based on State Law, to determine when engineered plans are required.
 Plumbing, mechanical and electrical plans are required on a case-by-case basis.

 How long does it take to get a Building Permit?

 That depends....
 Many factors enter into the length of time a permit application takes.
-Accuracy and completeness of information have a major affect on application review time, as well as the fluctuations in the seasonal work load.
+Accuracy and completeness of information have a major effect on application review time, as well as the fluctuations in the seasonal workload.
 Incomplete zoning information can hold up an application for days, and this is the first review done on virtually every application.
-Therefore applications for residential additions can take as long as up to two weeks to process.

-Interior renovations to single family dwellings (SFD) bypass a zoning review, so with adequate building information, a permit should be ready in 4-5 business days.
-Electric, plumbing and mechanical permits, are submitted online.
-On larger commercial projects, an adequate plan review period is needed, generally 1-2 weeks.
+Interior renovations to single-family dwellings (SFD) bypass a zoning review, so with adequate building information, a permit should be ready in within a short period of time.
+Electric, plumbing and mechanical permits are submitted online.